-Shia Muslims in Pakistan have called on the government to take decisive action after a bombing by a pro-Sunni sectarian group killed 84 people in Quetta, even as the country’s interior minister assured better security for the beleaguered minority.
+Shia Muslims in Pakistan have called on the government to take decisive action after a bombing by a Sunni group killed 84 people in Quetta, even as the country’s interior minister assured better security for the beleaguered minority.

 Rahman Malik, Pakistan’s interior minister, told Al Jazeera: "We are taking every possible measure to provide full security to the Shia community."